-- Very familiar
+- o Very familiar

 - Somewhat familiar

 - Not familiar at all

-6. Do you use the CoP for all asset types?
+- 6. Do you use the CoP for all asset types?

-Asset type (Highways, Structures, Lighting):
+- Asset type (Highways, Structures, Lighting)

 - Regularly (Daily, weekly)

 - Rarely (Annually, only used it once or twice total)

 - Never

-7. How well do you feel the current CoP adequately addresses the challenges faced in managing the highway infrastructure today?
+- 7. How well do you feel the current Code of Practice adequately addresses the challenges faced in managing the highway infrastructure today?

 - Very well

 - Somewhat well

 - Not well at all

 - Unsure

-8. How user-friendly do you find the CoP?
+- 8. How user-friendly do you find the Code of Practice?

 - Very user-friendly

-- Somewhat user-friendly
+- Somewhat user friendly

-- Neither user-friendly nor not user-friendly
+- o Neither user-friendly or not user friendly

 - Somewhat not user-friendly

-- Very not user-friendly
+- Very not user friendly

-- Unsure
+- o Unsure

-9. Is the division of the CoP into overarching principles, Highways, Structures and Lighting, each with subsections to provide more detail, still appropriate?
+- 9. Is the division of the CoP into Overarching Principles, Highways, Structures and Lighting, each with subsections to provide more detail, still appropriate?

 - Yes

-- No How could the structure be improved?
+- o No How could the structure be improved?
 (Open-ended response)

 - Not sure

-10. For each asset type, would you prefer the CoP to take a risk-based or prescriptive approach to detailing working practices?
+- 10. For each asset type, would you prefer the Code of Practice to take a risk-based or prescriptive approach to detailing working practices?

-Asset type (Highways, Structures, Lighting):
+- Asset type (Highways, Structures, Lighting)

 - Yes

 - No

 - Unsure

 - Other possible approaches please specify (Open-ended response)

-11. What aspects of the current CoP do you think work well and why do they work?
+- 11. What aspects of the current CoP do you think work well and why do they work?

+- (Open-ended response)

-12. Which areas of the current CoP do you think need improvement or updating and why?
+- 12. Which areas of the current CoP do you think need improvement or updating and why?
 Please indicate which areas should be prioritised.

+- (Open-ended response)

-- 13. Have you ever provided feedback on the structure and content of the CoP?
+- 13. Have you ever provided feedback on the structure and content of the Code of Practice?

 - Yes (If so, how?
 Open-ended response)

-- No
+- o No

-Updates and changes
+Updates & Changes:

-14. What new subject areas, technologies or practices should be included in the updated CoP?
+- 14. What new subject areas, technologies or practices should be included in the updated CoP?

+- (Open-ended response)

-15. It is recognised that there are many related documents quoted in the current CoP.
+- 15. It is recognised that there are many related documents quoted in the current CoP.
 Are there new references that should be included in an updated CoP?

+- (Open-ended response)

-16. Are there sections/quoted documents within the current CoP that you feel are no longer needed and should be removed?
+- 16. Are there sections/quoted documents within the current Code of Practice that you feel are no longer needed and should be removed?

+- (Open-ended response)

-- 17. Would you welcome a short summary guidance document alongside the CoP?
+- 17. Would you welcome a short summary guidance document alongside the Code of Practice?

 - Yes

-- No
+- o No

 - Unsure

-Implementation and adoption
+Implementation and Adoption:

-18. What challenges do you think organisations face when implementing the current CoP and what prevents a wider implementation of the CoP?

-19. What would make it easier for your organisation to adopt and implement the CoP?

-20. How should the CoP's content be presented to increase adoption?
+- 18. What challenges do you think organisations face when implementing the current CoP and what prevents a wider implementation of the CoP? - (Open-ended response) - 19.
+What would make it easier for your organisation to adopt and implement the CoP? - (Open-ended response) - 20.
+How should the CoP's content be presented to increase adoption? - (Open-ended response)

-Impact and future considerations
+Impact and Future Considerations:

-21. What tools/resources (e.g. case studies, toolkits, guidelines) should be included in an updated CoP?

-22. Do you have any further comments or suggestions regarding the update of the WMHI CoP?
+- 21. What tools/resources (e.g., case studies, toolkits, guidelines) should be included in an updated CoP? - (Open-ended response) - 22.
+Do you have any further comments or suggestions regarding the update of the WMHI CoP? - (Open-ended response)